State visits are formal visits to the UK by Heads of State from overseas, with the aim of strengthening Britain's relationships with other countries.

 There are usually two incoming State visits each year.
 Invitations are sent on the advice of the Foreign and Commonwealth Office.

-Visits normally begin with a ceremonial welcome attended by The Queen and other senior members of the Royal Family.
+Visits normally begin with a ceremonial welcome attended by The King and other senior members of the Royal Family.
 If the guest is staying at Buckingham Palace, the welcome takes place on Horse Guards Parade.Â

 On the evening of the arrival day, the Head of State will attend a State Banquet in his or her honour.Â